sez11a/liferay-docs/develop/tutorials/articles/380-troubleshooting/06-using-jndi-resources-with-hibernate.markdown

 Here's a description for each:

 -   `_log`: Logs messages for this class.
 -   `_instance`: the `HibernateUtil` instance.
--   `_sessionFactory`: manages sessions to the JNDI resources (e.g., the JNDI data source.
+-   `_sessionFactory`: manages Hibernate sessions which, as configured, will want to have access to the JNDI resources (e.g., the JNDI data source).

 The `HibernateUtil` class uses these members.

 The constructor `HibernateUtil()` makes the "magic" happen:

-1. Get the current thread, its class loader, and DXP's class loader.
+1. Get the current thread, its context classloader (which will be an OSGi classloader), and DXP's classloader.

         Thread thread = Thread.currentThread();
         ClassLoader threadClassLoader = thread.getContextClassLoader();
         ClassLoader portalClassLoader = PortalClassLoaderUtil.getClassLoader();

-2. Aggregate the classloaders as a convenience to use with Hibernate.
+2. Create a new classloader that is the child of the portal classloader and is able to access classes and configurations from the OSGi classloader created for our OSgi bundle. `AggregateClassLoader` allows us to do this without a lot of boilerplate code.

         ClassLoader hibernateClassLoader =
             AggregateClassLoader.getAggregateClassLoader(
                 portalClassLoader, threadClassLoader);

-2. Set the Hibernate classloader on the thread.
+2. Set the new classloader as our current thread's context classloader.

         thread.setContextClassLoader(hibernateClassLoader);

-3. Create a session factory that uses the Hibernate configuration (the one configured earlier that uses the JNDI data source).
+3. Create a session factory, which will proceed to load the Hibernate configuration (the one configured earlier that uses the JNDI data source).

         try {
            Configuration configuration = new Configuration();